electric-sql/electric/examples/web-wa-sqlite/README.md

 ```

 Configure your environment to use the compiled image:

 ```sh
 vim .envrc
 export ELECTRIC_IMAGE=electric:local-build
 ```

 Launch the local stack:

 ```sh
 source .envrc
 docker-compose up
 ```

-Then, connect to Postgres and create the necessary tables:
+Then, in another terminal, connect to Postgres and create the necessary tables:

 ```sh
 docker exec -it -e PGPASSWORD=password local-stack-postgres_1-1  psql -h 127.0.0.1 -U postgres -d electric electric=# CREATE TABLE IF NOT EXISTS "items" (